biips/biips/INSTALL.md

 Note: alternatively to using the `LD_PRELOAD=...` command, you can rename the `path/to/MATLAB/R20XXx/sys/os/glnxa64/libstdc++.so.6` to e.g. `libstdc++.so.6.bak`.
 This usually requires administrator permissions.

-* Before using Matbiips, you need to add the directory to the search Matlab path by typing in Matlab console:
+* Before using matbiips, you need to add the directory to the search Matlab path by typing in Matlab console:

 ```
 addpath('path/to/matbiips')